Spiffy Speak

 In Summary

-Childproof windows and sills is crucial to avoiding the unpleasant and the dangerous.
+Childproofing your windows and sills is crucial to avoiding the unpleasant and the dangerous.
 You can choose a combination of various methods enumerated in this blog, based on the age of your child, specific features of your windows and your budget.
 If you are constructing a house or initiating a gut-down renovation, you can make a thoughtful selection of windows and supporting hardware that will significantly reduce dependency on retro-fit window safety devices.
 If not, you are not lost for alternatives that meet your needs both economically and efficiently.
 Whether an afterthought or forethought, you are equipped fully with the key know-how to take the most relevant and pertinent steps right now.
-With babyproof windows, you can confidently leave them to enjoy the view, the fresh air and the warm light.
+With safe, babyproofed windows and sills, you can confidently let the tiny tot enjoy the view, the fresh air and the warm light.

 READ MORE: BEST WINDOW TREATMENTS FOR NURSERY